Boating on KOOTENAY LAKE

 Pilot Bay PP occupies a small peninsula and the land across Pilot Bay where the campsite is near Sawmill Cove.
 It has many great hiking trails.

-Tipi Camp, owned by a non-profit organization (the Guiding Hands Recreation Society), is just NW of Cape Horn and boats accessed usually from Grey Creek where there is a store and boat launch.
+Tipi Camp, owned by a non-profit organization (the Guiding Hands Recreation Society), is just NW of Cape Horn and accessed by boat usually from Grey Creek where there is a store and boat launch.
 It hosts many groups through the summer including a great yoga retreat at the end of August.

 As of 2020, it is not operational.